MystenLabs/sui/doc/move.md

 strict prerequisite to following the Sui tutorial which we strived to make self-contained.

-More importantly, Sui imposes additional restrictions (e.g., for smart contract safety) on the code that can be written in Move, effectively using a subset of Move (aka Sui Move), which makes certain parts of the original Move documentation not applicable to smart contract development in Sui.
+More importantly, Sui imposes additional restrictions on the code that can be written in Move, effectively using a subset of Move (aka Sui Move), which makes certain parts of the original Move documentation not applicable to smart contract development in Sui.

 ## Setup